Protecting intellectual property also helps cannabis companies grow their bottom line.

 Cannabis companies should enter into NDAs with their employees that prohibit them from making unauthorized disclosures of the company's trade secrets and confidential information.
 Having the right protections in place with third-party contractors and vendors is critically important as well.
 All such contracts should have provisions that require them to maintain the confidentiality of your trade secrets.
 And those obligations should flow downhill, meaning that contracts with your company's general contractors should require them to obtain written agreements with their subcontractors and vendors that have the same level of protection to which they are bound.

 There are also practical and effective steps a cannabis company can take to protect its trade secrets.
 Good practices include the creation of SOP documents for employees that explain what intellectual property is and what employees should do to protect that valuable asset, and to have periodic employee training on the SOPs.
 Additionally, consideration should be given to using multiple different vendors for production and other confidential processes, so that one company does not have enough information to reverse engineer your trade secrets and become a competitor.

 Just as it is important to develop unique products and processes, it is equally important to shield them.
 By taking steps to protect your company's trade secrets, you can prevent competitors and others from improperly profiting at your expense — and ensure that your own bottom line continues to flourish.

-Matthew D. Kohel is a partner and Justin E. Tepe is an associate at the law firm Goodell DeVries.
-Matt Kohel provides counsel in commercial litigation and intellectual property matters and can be reached at email@example.com.
-Justin Tepe represents licensed entities and ancillary businesses in the cannabis industry as outside general counsel and can be reached at firstname.lastname@example.org.
+Justin E. Tepe is an associate at the law firm Goodell DeVries.
+He represents licensed entities and ancillary businesses in the cannabis industry as outside general counsel and can be reached at firstname.lastname@example.org.

-This article was originally published in Marijuana Venture, a leading business magazine for the legal cannabis industry.
+This article was co-authored by Matthew D. Kohel and was originally published in Marijuana Venture, a leading business magazine for the legal cannabis industry.